Hritikraj8804/KodeKloud_Engineer/Linux_1/05_Linux_User_Expiry.md

 If the user was created successfully, you should see output similar to the following: `kirsty:x:1001:1001::/home/kirsty:/bin/bash`

 To check the expiry date of the user "kirsty", you can use the `chage` command: `sudo chage -l kirsty`

+This command displays the current aging information for the user "kirsty", including the expiry date.
+If the user has an expiry date set, you will see output similar to the following: